What Is Full Coverage Car Insurance in Florida?

 Rideshare Driving Without an Endorsement

-Full coverage doesn't protect you while driving for Uber, Lyft or other rideshare platforms unless you add a commercial or rideshare endorsement.
+Full coverage doesn't cover you while driving for Uber, Lyft or other rideshare platforms unless you add a commercial or rideshare endorsement.
 Most personal auto policies exclude coverage the moment you turn on the rideshare app.
 If you cause an accident while waiting for a ride request, your insurer may deny your claim entirely.
-Rideshare companies provide limited coverage, but gaps exist between periods.
-Coverage applies only if this type is included in your policy.
-State minimums and lender requirements vary.
+Rideshare companies provide limited coverage, but coverage gaps exist between active trip periods.

 Do You Need Full Coverage Car Insurance in Florida?

-Full coverage car insurance is essential for Florida drivers who finance or lease a vehicle, as lenders require both collision and comprehensive coverage to protect their investment.
-Florida's 26% uninsured motorist rate means one in four drivers has no insurance or insufficient coverage, increasing your risk of paying out of pocket after an accident.
-Hurricane season brings widespread flooding and wind damage, and comprehensive coverage is the only protection for weather-related vehicle loss.
+Full coverage car insurance is required for Florida drivers who finance or lease a vehicle.
+Lenders require collision and comprehensive coverage to cover their financial stake in the car.
+Florida's 26% uninsured motorist rate means one in four drivers has no insurance or insufficient coverage.
+That gap raises your odds of paying out of pocket after an accident.
+Hurricane season brings widespread flooding and wind damage, and comprehensive coverage is the only policy type that pays for weather-related vehicle damage.
 If your car is worth more than $5,000 or you can't afford to replace it with cash, full coverage is a practical financial decision.

 Full coverage may not be necessary for older vehicles with low actual cash value.
-If your car is worth $3,000 and your annual premium is $2,400, you're paying 80% of its value each year for protection.
+If your car is worth $3,000 and your annual premium is $2,400, you're paying 80% of its value each year in premiums.
 Drivers who own their cars outright and can replace them without hardship may save money by carrying only Florida's minimum liability and PIP requirements.
-However, you remain personally liable for damage to others if you cause an accident, so how much car insurance do I need depends on your assets and risk tolerance.
+But you remain personally liable for damage to others if you cause an accident, so how much car insurance you need depends on your assets and risk tolerance.

-Many Florida drivers mistakenly assume minimum coverage protects them in all accidents, but it only covers damage and injuries you cause to others.
-Your own car repairs, medical bills beyond PIP and theft or weather damage require full coverage or separate policies, leaving minimum coverage drivers vulnerable to thousands in out-of-pocket costs.
+Many Florida drivers mistakenly assume minimum coverage pays for all accident costs, but it covers only damage and injuries you cause to others.
+Your own car repairs, medical bills beyond PIP and theft or weather damage require full coverage or separate policies.
+Minimum-coverage drivers can owe thousands in out-of-pocket costs when those scenarios happen.

 Best Companies for Full Coverage Car Insurance in Florida